najx/najx/README.md

 ### 💬 Some words about me

-SRE/DevOps Engineer with over 8+ years of successful professional experience in Build & Release Management, Consult & Contribute to system architecture in extensive work towards code compilation, packaging, building, debugging, automating, managing, tuning and deploy code across multiple environments.
+SRE/DevOps Engineer with over 8+ years of successful professional experience in Build & Release Management, Consult & Contribute to system architecture in extensive work towards code compilation, packaging, building, debugging, automating, managing, tuning and deploy code across multiple kinds of environments.

-Collaborate with developers and testers to ensure streamlined CI/CD. processes for enterprise SaaS and on-prem applications using tools such as Git and Jenkins.
+Collaborate with developers and testers to ensure streamlined CI/CD. processes for enterprise SaaS and on-prem applications using tools such as Git and Azure DevOps.

 Highly familiar with a wide variety of IT security and networking tools.

-Highly motivated, dedicated and resourceful experienced in automation configurations management tools, RHEL 8/ Ubuntu 18.04/CoreOS, Windows Operating System and Mac OS Environment.
+Truly motivated, dedicated and resourceful experienced in automation configurations management tools, RHEL 8/ Ubuntu 18.04/CoreOS, Microsoft operating systems.

-Please find my informations bellow and enjoy your visit !
+Find some related links about me bellow and enjoy your visit !

-### 💬 Find me elsewhere on the internet
+### 📫 Find me elsewhere on the internet

 <a href="https://twitter.com/bdelmwla"><img src="https://img.shields.io/badge/Twitter--_.svg?style=social&logo=twitter" alt="Twitter@bdelmwla"></a>
 <a href="https://www.linkedin.com/in/abdx"><img src="https://img.shields.io/badge/LinkedIn--_.svg?style=social&logo=linkedin" alt="LinkedIn@bdx"></a>